 Churchbooks3 is the Church Management System that is affordable and tracks your church membership.

 There is no sermon I am aware of, not on church participation.
 There are many reports that do indicate that attendance is down in America.
-In the USA especially effected by COVID 19 and attendance in Canada as well.
+In the USA especially affected by COVID 19 and attendance in Canada as well.

 The decline in church membership is consistent with larger societal trends in declining church attendance and an increasing proportion of Americans with no religious preference.